WAGISRS/allL8images/README.md

-How to download all Landsat8 satellite images in a time frame
+How to download all of Landsat-8 satellite images in a time frame

 # 1. Connect to Google Earth Engine
       import ee